Amphoterism: Ampholytes

 Ampholytes are zwitterions ‒ molecules or ions that contain both acidic and basic functional groups.
 Amino acids H2N\sRCH\sCO2H have both a basic group \sNH2 and an acidic group \sCOOH.
 Often such species exists as several structures in chemical equilibrium:

 In approximately neutral aqueous solution (pH ≅ 7), the basic amino group is mostly protonated and the carboxylic acid is mostly deprotonated, so that the predominant species is the zwitterion H3N+\sRCH\sCOO-.
 The pH at which the average charge is zero is known as the molecule's isoelectric point.
 Ampholytes are used to establish a stable pH gradient for use in isoelectric focusing.

 Metal oxides which react with both acids as well as bases to produce salts and water are known as amphoteric oxides.
 Many metals (such as zinc, tin, lead, aluminium, and beryllium) form amphoteric oxides or hydroxides.
 Aluminium oxide (Al2O3) is an example of an amphoteric oxide.
 Amphoterism depends on the oxidation states of the oxide.
 Amphoteric oxides include lead(II) oxide and zinc oxide, among many others.

+pH calculation

+The pH of a solution of an amphoteric substance HA is given by the formula: